 - Justice that restores compels responsible parties to make up for their harms and advocates for a just process, proportional punishment, a chance to make amends, a constructive culture, opportunities to earn trust, and closure.

 - Justice that restores enables communities to facilitate justice through education, acceptance, support, civic participation and safety.

 We have suffered decades of unproductive pendulum-swings in criminal justice.
 It is time to build what some may see as a new and radical model, but is actually a long-standing and well-proven one: justice that restores.

-Restorative justice requires the system to do more than warehouse people convicted of crimes.
-Restorative justice means holding these men and women accountable to accept responsibility for the harm they have caused to their victims and communities, and to take steps to make amends and rebuild trust with their communities.
+Justice that restores requires the system to do more than warehouse people convicted of crimes.
+Men and women should be accountable for accepting responsibility for the harm they caused to their victims and take steps to make amends and rebuild trust with their communities.

-Restorative justice also means delivering punishments that are proportional to the crime.
-It means treating those convicted of a crime with fairness and dignity, even if they are locked behind bars.
+Justice that restores also delivers punishments that are proportional to the crime.
+This means treating people convicted of a crime with fairness and dignity, even if they are locked behind bars.
 And it means opening the door to a fresh start.

-Restorative justice recognizes that crime doesn't just affect the perpetrators and victims, it also injures the community by eroding public safety and confidence, disrupting order, and undermining common values.
-A restorative justice response to crime considers these harms and engages communities in solutions.
+A system focused on restoration recognizes that crime doesn't just affect the perpetrators and victims, it also injures the community by eroding public safety and confidence, disrupting order, and undermining common values.
+A rehabilitative response to crime considers these harms and engages communities in solutions.
 Governments promote safety by using proven crime reduction practices in criminal justice and promoting community education and participation in solutions.

 Communities take an active role in giving support to harmed parties and supporting reintegration for responsible parties.